U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Although Africa has little in the way of developed solar power resources at present, its total solar electricity generation increases rapidly in the later years of the Reference case projection, from 8.1 billion kilowatthours in 2020 to 21.1 billion kilowatthours in 2040.
 In Ghana, construction of the largest solar project in Africa, at 155 megawatts, is scheduled to be started in 2013 and completed in 2015 .
 Morocco awarded a $1 billion contract to a Saudi Arabian company to complete the first phase of five solar plants, which in 2020 will provide 2,000 megawatts of capacity.
 The initial phase calls for construction of 160 megawatts of capacity to be completed by 2014 .
 In 2012, the Development Bank of Southern Africa approved funding for 762 megawatts of solar power in South Africa.

 Central and South America

-In its National Energy Plan for 2010-2019, the government set a goal to build 63 gigawatts of installed capacity, with nonhydroelectric capacity making up the majority of additions .
-To help achieve that target, the government has announced plans to increase nuclear power capacity, beginning with the completion of the long-idled 1.3-gigawatt Angra-3 project .
-Construction resumed in June 2010, and Angra-3 is expected to be operational at the end of 2015 .
-Brazil also has plans to construct four new 1-gigawatt nuclear plants beginning in 2015.
-In the IEO2011 Reference case, the Angra-3 project is completed by 2015, and three more planned nuclear projects are completed by 2035 .
+In its National Energy Plan for 2010-2019, Brazil's government set a goal to build 63 gigawatts of new capacity, with nonhydroelectric capacity making up most of the additions .
+To help achieve that target, the government announced plans to increase nuclear power capacity, beginning with the completion of the long-idled 1.3-gigawatt Angra-3 project .
+Construction resumed in June 2010, and Angra-3 is scheduled to be operational at the end of 2016.
+Brazil also has plans to construct four new 1-gigawatt nuclear plants, scheduled to be operational before 2035 .

 - World energy demand and economic outlook